RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/project-management/drone-flight-permissions.md

 ### Fly as a Recreational Fliers or as part of a Modeler Community-Based Organization
 1. Register the drone at https://faadronezone.faa.gov/#

   a.
 Select: “I Fly Under the Exception for Recreational Fliers”

   b.
 The registration fee is $5, and you will need the drone’s serial number

   c.
 Mark the drone with the registration number

-Request permission from CMU’s legal department
+2. Request permission from CMU’s legal department
+  a.
 Email drones@andrew.cmu.edu and fill out the form they send you.
-Emphasize the project only receives funding to provide materials.
+    i.
+Emphasize the project only receives funding to provide materials. ii.
 Be specific with the use case and flight parameters.
 Areas students typically want to fly include the athletic fields, the cut, and the mall.

 Discuss/Meet with the departments that control the space where you want to fly.